Defending Democracy

 Saturday 11 April, 1pm-3pm

 The defeat of Henry III by barons led by Simon de Montfort at the Battle of Lewes in 1264 is widely seen to have led to Britain’s first representative Parliament and, arguably, paved the way for the modern House of Commons.
 Local historian Jon Gunson explores the facts behind the historical narrative and what the legacy of this pivotal battle has been.
+Plus an open discussion asking: Is our current House of Commons fit for purpose?

 Starts at 1pm with Jeff Southgate of the Swords of Albion reenactment group demonstrating armour and weapons from the Battle of Lewes period.